Chart Color Schemes

 The level of cultural diversity witnessed in Anindilyakwa was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Anindilyakwa's population showed above-average cultural diversity, with 6.9% born overseas and 70.0% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 42.9%.
-The 'Other' category comprised 7.9%, lower than the Rest of NT average of 15.8%.
+Anindilyakwa's cultural diversity is above average, with 6.9% of its population born overseas and 70.0% speaking a language other than English at home.
+Christianity is the main religion in Anindilyakwa, comprising 42.9% of people.
+The 'Other' category comprises 7.9%, higher than the Rest of NT's 5.2%.

 Frequently Asked Questions - Diversity